 An open channel is a conduit in which water flows with a free surface.
 The free surface is subjected to atmospheric pressure.
-The classification of open channels are made based on different criteria as follows.
+The classification of open channels is made based on different criteria as follows.

 - Classification Type 1

 Natural open channels include all channels that exist naturally on the earth.
 They are generally very irregular in shape.

 Artificial open channels are the channels develops by men.
 They are usually designed with regular geometric shapes.

 Example: Irrigation canals, laboratory flumes, spillway chutes, drops, culverts, roadside gutters etc.